Open Research Proposal : Reusable Vacuum Lock Mechanism for Rocket Stage Separation

 2. Background & Objectives

-as space rocket payload become heavier as the complexity of the mission, there is and increasing need for lighter mechanism to separating 2 stage rocket with more reusable, easier to inspect, reusable, efficient way.
+As space rocket payloads become heavier along with increasing mission complexity, there is an increasing need for a lighter mechanism to separate two-stage rockets in a more reusable, easier to inspect, and efficient way.

-3.using less component to separate rocket stage, through manipulation on vacuum lock mechanism using natural pressure of earth atmosphere and the vacuum of space.
+• Using fewer components to separate rocket stages, through manipulation of the vacuum lock mechanism using natural pressure of Earth’s atmosphere and the vacuum of space.

 3. Methodology